Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 parameters for the AC, BC types:
 * table-table for AC or BC being located at the table
-* head-table for A or B being located at the head and C at the table parameters for CoreXZAC and CoreXZBC: (as shown above)
+* head-table for A or B being located at the head and C at the table

+parameters for CoreXZAC and CoreXZBC: (as shown above)
-* Zf for the ratio parameter like described in M669 K2 kinematics parameter for CoreXYAC or CoreXYBC:
+* Zf for the ratio parameter like described in M669 K2 kinematics

+parameters for CoreXYAC or CoreXYBC:
 * ZatTable the Z axis moving the bed
 * ZatHead the Z axis moving the head similar to CNC gantry machines